Sugar-free Lime Popsicles (low carb & dairy free)

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-These Sugar-free Lime Popsicles are so creamy, light, refreshing and slightly tangy–they are the perfect treat for summer or anytime.
+These Sugar-free Lime Popsicles are so creamy, light, refreshing, and slightly tangy, that they’re the perfect treat for summer or anytime.

-Today I have another fabulous warmer weather treat for you — Key Lime Coconut Milk Popsicles.
+Today I have another fabulous warmer weather treat for you: Sugar-free Lime Coconut Milk Popsicles.

 As the weather gets warmer, my mind turns to days at the pool, being outside more, and of course, cold treats.